djentskye/PerceptronTesting/README.md

 ## Overview

 This project is an attempt at creating a functioning multilayer perceptron from scratch, in order to learn more about their inner workings.
-So far, basic functionality has been implemented, and I hope to continue refining the processes to increase the learning effectiveness of the MLP.
-Eventually I would like to start exploring various ways of using MLP's beyond basic functionality.
+The current version of this project has support for single layer perceptrons, multilayer perceptrons, and various functions to manipulate said multilayer perceptrons.
+The backpropagation is fully functional, though remains to be optimized fully.
+An implementation of a neuroevolution simulation is currently in progress using these tools.
+Miscellaneous optimization and merging functions are currently in the works as well.

 ## Sources